NeoZorK/neozork-hld-prediction/docs/exchange-rate-api-complete.md

 ## Overview

-The Exchange Rate API (exchangerate-api.com) data source provides access to current foreign exchange rates for currency pairs.
-This integration allows you to fetch and analyze exchange rate data for various currency pairs using the tool's indicator calculation and visualization capabilities.
+The Exchange Rate API (exchangerate-api.com) data source provides access to **current foreign exchange rates** for currency pairs.
+This integration allows you to fetch and analyze current exchange rate data for various currency pairs using the tool's indicator calculation and visualization capabilities.

+**IMPORTANT**: This integration only provides **current/real-time exchange rates**.
+The free plan does not support historical data.
+Date ranges are ignored and current rates are fetched instead.

 ## Implementation Summary